Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 ### Benchmarks

-Now that we have a basic understanding of the memory footprint of one `Order` instance, we will start the work to measure some basic benchmarks against our data models.
+Now that we have a basic understanding of the memory footprint of one `Order` instance, we will start the work to define benchmarks against our data models.
 We start with a hack on `FoodTruckModel`.
 The `FoodTruckModel` comes with some code to simulate new orders coming in after the app is launched.
 This can make our measurements a little more noisy than necessary.
 Let’s disable this functionality before moving forward:

 ```diff
          monthlyOrderSummaries = Dictionary(uniqueKeysWithValues: City.all.map { city in